Cash and Debit Card: accepted in person at the Office of the Cashier located on the first floor of the Wilson Hall Annex. Call 732-571-7540.

-Total academic year or single semester options are available with a $47 application fee.
-If either the total academic year or the four-month semester plan is chosen, payment begins on August 5 for the fall semester and December 5 for the spring semester.
+Single semester options are available with a $47 application fee.
+If the four-month semester plan is chosen, payments begin on August 5 for the fall semester and December 5 for the spring semester.
 If you begin this plan September 5 or January 5, you must make two monthly payments when you initiate the plan in that month.
 Beyond these dates, additional payments may be required.
 The application fee is $47 when a single semester plan is chosen.

 Payment plans are not available for the summer semesters.
 Full payment is due by payment deadline for each summer semester.